 Medical Receptionist: Job Duties, Career Outlook, and Education Prerequisites

 Research what it takes to become a medical receptionist.
 Learn about education requirements, job duties, salary and job outlook to find out if this is the career for you.
-Schools offering Medical Transcription degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Medical receptionists greet patients, schedule appointments and complete other office tasks for a medical office or health care facility.
 Find out the average salary, employment outlook and education requirements, as provided by the chart below.